Icinga/icinga2/doc/3-monitoring-basics.md

 you want to be able to add more than one assign/ignore where expression which matches a specific condition.
 To achieve this you can use the logical `and` and `or` operators.

+#### <a id="using-apply-expressions-examples"></a> Apply Rules Expressions Examples

+Assign a service to a specific host in a host group [array](18-library-reference.md#array-type) using the [in operator](17-language-reference.md#expression-operators):

+    assign where "hostgroup-dev" in host.groups

+Assign an object when a custom attribute is [equal](17-language-reference.md#expression-operators) to a value:

+    assign where host.vars.application_type == "database"

+    assign where service.vars.sms_notify == true

+Assign an object if a dictionary [contains](18-library-reference.md#dictionary-contains) a given key:

+    assign where host.vars.app_dict.contains("app")

+Match the host name by either using a [case insensitive match](18-library-reference.md#global-functions-match):

+    assign where match("webserver*", host.name)

+Match the host name by using a [regular expression](18-library-reference.md#global-functions-regex).
+Please note the [escaped](17-language-reference.md#string-literals-escape-sequences) backslash character:

+    assign where regex("^webserver-[\\d+]", host.name)

 [Match](18-library-reference.md#global-functions-match) all `*mysql*` patterns in the host name and (`&&`) custom attribute `prod_mysql_db` matches the `db-*` pattern.
 All hosts with the custom attribute `test_server` set to `true`